 Leveraging new mitochondria reporter mice and a genome-wide CRISPR knockout screen, we have generated the first genetic tools to disrupt mitochondria uptake by recipient cells.
 We are interested in understanding how this process affects the immune response and metabolic homeostasis.

-See our latest cutting-edge paper in Cell Metabolism.
+See our latest cutting-edge papers in Cell Metabolism:

 Immune cell regulation of metabolic homeostasis and obesity pathogenesis

 We study a diverse set of immune cells in white adipose tissue (WAT), beige adipocytes, and brown adipose tissue (BAT) and how these cells regulate metabolic homeostasis.